 Your upgrade steps depend on which version you are upgrading from.
 Upgrading from legacy tabadmin Tableau Server (2018.1.x or earlier) to a TSM version (2018.2 or later), requires special steps.

-- Upgrading from version 2018.1 or earlier: If you are upgrading from Tableau Server on Windows version 2018.1 or earlier to Tableau Server on Windows version 2018.2 or later, read the key aspects below, then see Upgrade from Tableau Server 2018.1 or earlier to Tableau Server with TSM for detailed upgrade instructions.
+- Upgrading from version 2018.1 or earlier: If you are upgrading from Tableau Server on Windows version 2018.1 or earlier to Tableau Server on Windows version 2018.2 or later, read the key aspects below, then see Upgrade from Tableau Server 2018.1.x or Earlier (Windows) for detailed upgrade instructions.

-- Upgrading from version 2018.2 or later: If you are upgrading from Tableau Server on Windows version 2018.2 or later, read Upgrade Tableau Server.
+- Upgrading from version 2018.2 or later: If you are upgrading from Tableau Server on Windows version 2018.2 or later, read Upgrade from Tableau Server 2018.2 or Later (Windows).
 Do not follow the steps for a pre-TSM to TSM upgrade.